1. Choosing Labs and Sessions

 If the credit card transaction still does not go through, please email us at firstname.lastname@example.org or call 1-800-47-CLICK.

 I want to pay by credit card, but I don't feel comfortable doing it online.
 Can someone at the ClickerExpo office register me?

 - If you want to pay by credit card, please be assured that the registration system we use is a secure site for this transaction.
 If you register over the phone with us, we handle your registration and payment by going through the exact same online process.
 The only difference is that we type the information in the fields for you—your registration and credit card information go through the same way.

 How can I find a roommate?

-The best bet for finding a ClickerExpo roommate is to make contact through the many clicker training-related discussion lists.
-If you attended ClickerExpo previously, you may also use the ClickerExpo discussion list.
+The best bet for finding a ClickerExpo roommate is to make contact through the many clicker training-related discussion lists, including our events on Facebook for Southern California and St. Louis.
+If you attended ClickerExpo previously, you may also use the ClickerExpo Yahoo Group.
 At this time we do not have room-sharing functionality built into registration.

 3. Changing Your Registration